 |Remarks by Ambassador Geng Shuang at the UN Security Council Briefing on Syria|

-I thank Special Envoy Geir Pedersen and Deputy Director Ghada Mudawi for their briefings.
-I also listened carefully to the civil society representative for her statement.
+I thank Special Envoy Geir Pedersen and Under-Secretary-General Martin Griffiths for their briefings.